harriswong/android-nfc-shortcut/README.md

 # Android NFC Shortcut

+Do you prefer to keep NFC off and only enable it when needed?
+Ever wondered why NFC isn't part of Android's Quick Settings by default?
+Honestly, same here!
+Well, look no further—this is the shortcut you've been waiting for! 🎉

-A simple Android app that adds an **NFC Shortcut tile** to the Quick Settings Panel, prioritizing security and simplicity by providing a quick link to the NFC settings page for easy management within Android's secure architecture.
+This simple Android app adds an **NFC Shortcut tile** to the Quick Settings Panel, combining security and convenience by providing a direct link to the NFC settings page, all while adhering to Android's secure architecture.

 ---